WebMonitor.fyi logoWebMonitor.fyi

 How is Cyber Monday tracking different from Black Friday tracking?

 The mechanics are the same.
 The product mix shifts — Cyber Monday leans heavier on online-only and software deals.
-Most users run the same monitors through both windows with adjusted frequencies.
+You can run the same monitors through both windows with adjusted frequencies.

 Can I track software deals?